DonDebonair/slack-machine/docs/async.md

 ## Choosing storage

-Async mode uses different storage backend then the old sync mode.
+As Async mode is fully built on AsyncIO, it uses different storage backends then the old sync mode.
 The following 2 backends are available:

 - `machine.asyncio.storage.backends.memory.MemoryStorage`
 - `machine.asyncio.storage.backends.memory.RedisStorage`